"The Lake Is Singing My Song"

 == Nibi, Spirit of the Water ==

-By way of a new blog series called "REFLECTIONS OF THE GREAT LAKES," accompanied by images of fine art and original works of jewelry, we aspire to capture, and pay homage to, the spirit and beauty and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
-A natural resource of immense proportions once respected, revered and held sacred, yet nowadays unappreciated by many...
+Through a new blog series titled "REFLECTIONS OF THE GREAT LAKES," featuring images of fine art and original jewelry pieces, we aim to capture and honor the spirit, beauty, and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
+This vast natural resource was once respected, revered, and held sacred, yet today it is often unappreciated by many...

-Over the course of a great many decennia the lakes' ecosystem has largely been misused and abused by commercial fishery and timber companies, as well as by power plants and various international chemical and oil companies and corporations - and of course the tourist industry.
+Throughout numerous decades, the lakes' ecosystem has been significantly exploited and mistreated by commercial fishing and timber companies, power plants, and various international chemical and oil corporations, as well as the tourism industry.

-It is our belief that, since there is no life without water, the waters of the Great Lakes should never be taken for granted, nor the water that fills the wells, the inland lakes and ponds, the rivers, and the oceans.
-Nibi is not merely an element but a soul (spirit) who gives us beauty, growth, generosity.
-Nibi gives us peace.
-The time has come for us to honor the debt we have toward Nibi and acknowledge her primacy from our hearts and our minds.
+We believe that since life cannot exist without water, the waters of the Great Lakes, as well as the water in wells, inland lakes, ponds, rivers, and oceans, should never be taken for granted.
+Nibi is not just an element but a spirit that provides us with beauty, growth, and generosity.
+Nibi brings us peace.
+It is time for us to honor our debt to Nibi and recognize her importance in both our hearts and minds.

 ________________________________________________________________________________